-Note: This high-calorie recipe is especially for teens with cystic fibrosis (CF), who often need additional calories to help meet their nutritional needs.
+Note: This high-calorie recipe is especially for teens with cystic fibrosis (CF), who may need additional calories to meet their nutritional needs.

 This dish can be eaten for any meal of the day.
 And it freezes well!

 Prep time: 60 minutes

 48 g fat